saisricharannoupada/INGC/README.md

-# INGC
-Inertial Navigation Control and Guidance in Missiles
+# Inertial Navigation Control and Guidance in Missiles